zazuko/expressive-rdf-mapper/documentation/mapping-language.md

 A `logical-source` can stand on its own or be contained in a `source-group`

-#### Escaping special chars
+#### Aliasing reference names

-In CSV we often find weird column headers with whitespace and/or special chars.
-XRM will show you errors on those lines so you will need to escape them.
-You can escape them by adding quotes around the string.
-To be able to reference it properly, you need to give a valid alias that will be used instead.
+Certain characters are not allowed in the identifier of `referenceables`.
+In CSV we sometimes find column headers with whitespace and/or special characters.
+Also many [XPath and JSONPath expressions](#xpath-jsonpath-usage) contain special characters.
+XRM will show you errors on those lines.

+In order to handle these cases, put the reference name (or expression) in quotes and prepend it with a valid alias identifier for referencing the element inside XRM.

 ```
 logical-source airport {